krahets/hello-algo/en/docs/chapter_stack_and_queue/queue.md

 "Queue" is a linear data structure that follows the First-In-First-Out (FIFO) rule.
 As the name suggests, a queue simulates the phenomenon of lining up, where newcomers join the queue at the rear, and the person at the front leaves the queue first.

-As shown in the Figure 5-4 , we call the front of the queue the "head" and the back the "tail."
+As shown in Figure 5-4, we call the front of the queue the "head" and the back the "tail."
 The operation of adding elements to the rear of the queue is termed "enqueue," and the operation of removing elements from the front is termed "dequeue."

 ![Queue's first-in-first-out rule](queue.assets/queue_operations.png){ class="animation-figure" }